By Ashok Prasad, Founder, Niyyam

 Step 2: Performance Analysis

-Factsheets show returns across time periods.
+Factsheets show returns across different time periods.

-Focus On:
+Focus On

-- 3-year and 5-year returns
+- 3-year returns

-- Selecting based on 1-year returns
+- Choosing based on 1-year returns

-Key Insight:
+Key Insight

-- Short-term performance is often misleading
+Short-term performance is often misleading.

 Step 3: Benchmark Comparison